Tamaulipas Mexico Travel Guide

 Handshakes are common in formal settings.
 Friends and family often greet with a cheek kiss (women) or pat on the back/hug (men).
 Use "usted" for strangers/elders.

 Casual attire is generally acceptable.
-Dress modestly for seeing churches, government buildings, or formal business meetings.
+Dress modestly for a visit to churches, government buildings, or formal business meetings.
 Business casual or formal attire is for business engagements.

 Generally acceptable in public spaces.
 Always ask for permission before photographing individuals, especially children.
 Look for "No Fotos" signs in restricted areas.